Controlled Substance Storage & Handling Compliance

 Continuous compliance requires automated reconciliation pipelines that operate independently of clinical dispensing workflows.
 Production systems should implement a three-tier verification model:

-- Daily Cycle Reconciliation: Automated scripts compare physical inventory snapshots against system balances.
-Variance thresholds (typically ±0.1% for Schedule II) trigger mandatory manual recounts and compliance officer review.
+2. Daily Cycle Reconciliation: Automated scripts compare physical inventory snapshots against system balances.
+Variance thresholds (typically ±0.1% for Schedule II) trigger mandatory manual recounts and compliance-officer review.

-- Procurement & Chain-of-Custody Verification: When validating supplier shipments, automated systems must cross-reference purchase orders against DEA Form 222 Digital Validation protocols to ensure cryptographic non-repudiation before ledger commitment.
+3. Procurement & Chain-of-Custody Verification: When validating supplier shipments, automated systems cross-reference purchase orders against DEA Form 222 Digital Validation protocols to ensure cryptographic non-repudiation before ledger commitment.
 DSCSA verification hooks validate serialized identifiers against manufacturer traceability databases, rejecting non-compliant packages before they enter active inventory.

 Discrepancy resolution workflows must maintain strict separation between operational correction and compliance reporting.
 Adjustments require documented justification, dual-approval signatures, and automatic generation of DEA-compliant discrepancy reports.
 All reconciliation outputs are hashed and appended to the immutable audit chain, ensuring that historical state remains verifiable regardless of subsequent inventory corrections.